-Dr. Greenleaf and his colleagues study methods of measuring tissue properties using noninvasive, simple, and high speed ultrasound scanners.
-Vibro-acoustography (Science 280:82-85,1998) and shear wave methods are used to assess the mechanical properties of tissue such and its stiffness and viscosity.
-The methods produce images or "ultrasonic biopsies" of tissues and organs.
-Dr. Greenleaf and his colleagues are working with several companies to build and test new scanning instruments.
+James F. Greenleaf, Ph.D., and his colleagues study methods of measuring tissue properties using noninvasive, simple, high-speed ultrasound scanners.
+Vibro-acoustography and shear wave methods are used to assess the mechanical properties of tissue and its stiffness and viscosity.
+The methods produce images (ultrasonic biopsies) of tissues and organs.

-Dr. Greenleaf and his colleagues have tested these methods in several organ systems.
-They have:
+Dr. Greenleaf and colleagues have tested vibro-acoustic methods in several organ systems.
+This testing includes:

-- Studied variations in stiffness of muscles in patients with stroke.
+- Studying variations in stiffness of muscles in patients with stroke

-- Determined that skin stiffness varies with skin disease progression and regression.
+- Determining that skin stiffness varies with skin disease progression and regression

-- Noted variations in viscoelastic properties of kidneys with different disease states.
+- Noting variations in viscoelastic properties of kidneys with different disease states

-- Measured variations in stiffness of the heart wall during the heart cycle.
+- Measuring variations in stiffness of the heart wall during the heart cycle

-- Measured fundamental material properties of arteries by exciting modes of vibration using radiation force of ultrasound.
+- Measuring fundamental material properties of arteries by stimulating modes of vibration using radiation force of ultrasound

-- Measured tissue material properties using ultrasound detected displacements within externally vibrated tissue.
+- Measuring tissue material properties using ultrasound-detected displacements within externally vibrated tissue

 Significance to patient care